ana-os-mo/java-react-example/README.md

 By creating a Droplet, you gain full control over the Operating System (e.g., Ubuntu, CentOS), allowing you to manage it like a standalone physical server.

 > [!NOTE]
 > For the following steps, we assume your Droplet's public IP is `456.456.456.456`.
 You will receive your actual IP address via the DigitalOcean UI after creation.
-The local machine used in this example is a laptop running `Ubuntu 22.04.5`.
 >
 > The local machine used in this example is a laptop running `Ubuntu 22.04.5`.